atreyeem99/Python-programs/README.md

 csv_file = 'data.csv'  # Replace 'data.csv' with the name of your CSV file
 plot_bar_chart(csv_file)
 ```
-# write a python program to find the unknown vecytor X where there is AX=B, where A is a mxn coeffecient matrix, X is nx1 matrix and B is mx1 matrix.
-Here A is one csv file, and B is the first column of another csv file. the first column of b csv file is string. do accordingly
+# write a python program to find the unknown vector X where there is AX=B, where A is a mxn coeffecient matrix, X is nx1 matrix and B is mx1 matrix.
+Here A is one csv file, and B is the first column of another csv file. the first column of b csv file is string.
 ```
 import numpy as np
 import pandas as pd